Particular/docs.particular.net/nservicebus/sqlserver/deployment-options.md

  * ***multi-catalog***: queues are stored in multiple catalogs but on a single SQL Server instance.
 This mode is not explicitly supported by SQL Server transport, but can be achieved  by using multi-instance option.
 Therefore in this document both options are covered under *multi-instance* term.
  * ***multi-instance***: queues are stored in multiple catalogs on more than one SQL Server instance (Versions 2.1 to 2.x).

-NOTE: To properly identify the chosen deployment option all queues that endpoint interacts with need to be taken into consideration including error and audit queues.
-If either of them is stored in a separate SQL Server instance then the deployment is a *multi-instance* one.
+NOTE: To properly identify the chosen deployment option all queues that the endpoint interacts with need to be taken into consideration, including error and audit queues.
+If either of them are stored in a separate SQL Server instance then the deployment is a *multi-instance* one.

 The transport will route messages to destination based on the configuration.
 If no specific configuration has been provided for a particular destination, the transport assumes the destination has the same configuration as the sending endpoint (i.e. identical schema, catalog and instance name).
 If the destination has a different configuration and it hasn't been provided, then exception will be thrown immediately, because the transport wouldn't be able to connect to the destination queue.